Private Meditation in London by teacher from India @£65 only

 Cross legged posture

-Person crosses legs while seated on the floor (and on a cushion, if it is more comfortable) and unless skilled at yoga, does not attempt to sit in lotus posture.
+Person crosses legs while seated on the floor (and on a cushion, if it is more comfortable) and unless skilled at yoga, does not attempt to sit in the lotus posture.
 The person sits upright, back straight, and with their head and spine in alignment.
 Hands may rest in any position.

 Kneeling posture (This posture also know as vajrasana)